We all want to maintain a healthy lifestyle!

-As long as you know how to ride, cycling is an exercise for all ages, disciplines and fitness levels.
+If you know how to ride, cycling is an exercise for all ages, disciplines and fitness levels.
 It’s particularly good for people who have problems with their hips, knees or feet, because it’s a low-impact exercise that takes the pressure off these weight-bearing joints.

 With the right equipment and a little guidance, there’s no reason why most people can’t reap the health benefits of cycling.
 Check out our helpful cycling guides for more information.

-Keep your heart happy
+Cycling keeps your heart happy

 By jumping in the saddle, you’re committing to using your own body to get you from A to B, which is pretty impressive when you think about it.
 You’ll get your heart pumping, burn off a load of calories (more than a walk or run would), and be working on your core and resistance without even noticing.

 After an initial investment, cycling is a relatively inexpensive form of exercise thanks to the fact that fresh air is free!
 There are none of the monthly charges that are usually attached to gym memberships or exercise classes.
 There’s just you, your bike and the (free) open road.

 Hop on your bike for a trip around the block or along your favourite trail.
 Bring your kids along and spend some time together as a family outside of the four walls of your home.
 If you’re mindful of your distance to others and show your kids how to stay safe while riding, it’s a great way to get some fresh air into your lungs.

 It’s a simple equation, exercise = endorphins and endorphins put you in a good mood for the rest of the day.
 Cycling is a great way to keep those little neuropeptides and peptides high and the more you ride the better you’ll feel.